 On Tuesday 19th April, Fraternity Lodge No 4315 held its Centenary celebrations.

-The inner guard reported, and admitted the Provincial Director of Ceremonies, who informed the master that the Provincial Grand Master, RWBro Robert Ian Frankl was in attendance, with a deputation, and demanded admission.
-The RW Provincial Master was received in to the lodge, and was offered the gavel, which he took, and after introducing all the people in his deputation, he continued with the lodge business.
+The inner guard reported and admitted the Provincial Director of Ceremonies, who informed the master that the Provincial Grand Master, RWBro Robert Ian Frankel was in attendance, with a deputation, and demanded admission.
+The RW Provincial Master was received into the lodge and was offered the gavel, which he took, and after introducing all the people in his deputation, he continued with the lodge business.
 The next item was to receive a short History of the Lodge by Bro Joseph Coker.
 This history was very well researched by the most junior brother in the lodge and was very well received.
 The next item was to receive an Oration by the Provincial Grand Chaplain, WBro Russell Conn, PAGDC.
-This again was very well researched, going back to before the lodge was formed, just after the end of the first world war, when there was a large increase in Freemasonry, where people wanted to continue the friendship and camaraderie that had been established within the forces.
+This again was very well researched, going back in to before the lodge was formed, just after the end of the first world war, when there was a large increase in Freemasonry, where people wanted to continue the friendship and comradery that had been established within the forces.

 WBro Frank W Baxendale, PProvGSuptWks, then presented a cheque to the RW Provincial Grand Master, for a donation from the lodge to the 2026 Festival.
 The cheque was gratefully received by the RW Provincial Grand Master, who thanked the lodge for their kindness.